 Links to another mind map on your device on or in a cloud.

-Links to a specific topic in the same or another mind map.
-See how this works in the video below.
+Use copy/paste link to link to a specific topic in the same or another mind map.
+See more in this video .

 Checkboxes and progress bars